influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/python.md

     source virtualenv/bin/activate
     ```

-3. After activation completes, enter the following commands in your terminal to install Flask and Jinja with the `pip` package installer (included with Python):
+3. After activation completes, enter the following commands in your terminal to install Flask with the `pip` package installer (included with Python):

     ```bash
     pip install Flask
-    pip install Jinja
     ```

 4. In your project, create a `app.py` file that: